 Registration information for the 2014 annual conference is now available.
 Send in your registration form via email or fax, or register online.

-Florida Municipal Achievement Awards
+Florida Municipal Achievement Award Winners

-Click here to download a nomination form.
+Click here to download a registration form.

 Creating a City Youth Council

 and towns, our membership now represents more than 400 cities, towns and

 to learn more about Florida's

 – Click here

 for a list of positions open.
 Click

 city’s ad to the Florida League of Cities’